We are delighted to welcome you backBook your tickets now, for a day out 1,400 years in the making. Kids Go Free until 31 October 2021 (T&Cs apply).

 Will I be able to light a candle?

 Yes.
-Candle stands have been provided in a safe way that complies with Government and Church of England advice.
+Votive candles will be available at the west end of the Nave during Nave services.
 A prayer meditation is also available (text and audio) on our website to help guide your prayer.

 Can I buy refreshments?